jablackburn-wm/python-image-filters/README.md

 split is the target value used to stop the silhouetter.

 the sihouette function goes down the image row by row, moving in from both sides turning every pixel black until it reaches a pixel whose average value is less than the split. this way, you can turn the left and right side of a black outline black.
+Honestly this program is very immature and broken; in the future I'd like to re-create this program utilizing the flood fill algorithm.

 ### main.py